-So, you’ve just started dating a relatively new guy, and you’re not sure what the going rate is on Christmas gifts.
+You just started dating a new guy—mazel!—but you’re not sure what the going rate is on Christmas gifts.
 Maybe you’re a few weeks in, or a couple months in.
-Perhaps you’ve determined that he’s officially your boyfriend, or you’re still delicately dancing around the subject.
-At any rate, it’s tough to figure out what’s appropriate or completely insane when it comes to sussing out the gift-giving season.
+Maybe you’ve determined that he’s officially your boyfriend, or you’re still delicately dancing around the subject.
+At any rate, it’s a bitch to figure out what’s appropriate and what’s completely insane when it comes to gifts for a new boyfriend.

 Obviously, you don’t want to go too big, yet you don’t want to not give anything at all.
 The goal: a gift that manages to say “I-like-you-but-we’re-still-getting-to-know-each-other-and-that’s-totally-cool.”
-It also pays to understand that a small gift—something thoughtful, semi-personal, and affordable—is the way to go when you’re dating a brand-new guy.
+It also pays to understand that a small present—something thoughtful, semi-personal, and affordable—is the way to go when you’re dating a brand-new guy.
+Jewelry, ladies, is not.

 Below, a few suggestions.

-DO: Get him a subscription to Netflix if he mentioned he’d like to start binge-watching “Breaking Bad” (or any other show that’s on the site.)
+DO: Get him a subscription to Netflix if he mentioned he’d like to start binge-watching “Narcos.”

-DON’T: Buy him a shiny new flat-screen TV to watch it on.
+DON’T: Buy him a shiny new flat-screen to watch it on.

-DON’T: Get him something totally random and/or cliché like a tie if he wears jeans and tees to work, a baseball book if he hates sports, or a universal remote if he doesn’t own a TV.
+DON’T: Get him something completely cliché like a tie if he wears jeans and tees to work, a baseball book if he hates sports, a universal remote for his TV, any sort of grilling apparatus, a box of golf balls, a power drill, a huge bag of “masculine” grooming essentials, or a subscription to the beer of the month club if you’ve never seen him drink beer.

-DO: Make him a cool winter playlist with some of your favorite current songs, and an iTunes gift card.
+DO: Make him a cool winter Spotify playlist with songs you’re digging right now, and an iTunes gift card.

-DON’T: Make him a mix of the sappiest love songs of all time.
+DON’T: Make him a mix of the sappiest love songs of all time, get him front-row seats at a sold-out concert, or buy him $400 wireless Beats by Dre headphones.

 DO: Notice he’s been walking around without proper winter gear?
 Spring for a pair of cute and affordable gloves from, say, J. Crew, a great wool beanie, or a soft scarf.

-DON’T: Run out and buy him a new Barbour coat.
+DON’T: Run out and buy him a new Barbour coat, a set of Kastle skis, or a 100% real mink trapper hat.

 DO: Go with stuff that’s edible.
 Nothing’s better than a homemade batch of holiday cookies or brownies.